garystafford/web-research-agent-demo/README.md

 ## System Architecture

-Here is a high-level architecture flow diagram, using [Mermaid.js](https://mermaid.js.org/intro/), of this project.
+Here is a high-level architecture flow diagram of the project, using [Mermaid.js](https://mermaid.js.org/intro/).

 ```mermaid
 %%{